ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/indexing-polymorphic-data.markdown

 select new { dog.Name }
 {CODE-BLOCK/}

-This works, but each index would only give us results for the animal it has been defined on.
+Although it works, each index would only give us results for the animal it has been defined on.
 But what if we wanted to query across all animals?

 ## Multi-map indexes